hanion/hanion.github.io/post/you-should-write-bad-code/2025-02-20-you-should-write-bad-code.md

 ---
-title: You should write bad code
+page.title = "You should write bad code";
-date: 2025-02-20
+page.date  = "2025-02-20";
-tags: [programming, learning, mindset]
+page.tags  = "programming learning mindset";
-image: "cover.png"
+//image: "cover.png"
 ---

 ## Break things

 I cannot overstate how much I love breaking things.
 If I can’t break something, I don’t really understand it.
-_And if you can’t break something, you don’t know why it **doesn’t** break._
+_And if you can’t break something, you don’t know why it_ ***doesn’t*** _break._

 Most beginner programmers are scared to write bad code.
 They fear breaking something or introducing bugs, and that fear holds them back.
 But breaking things is *how* you learn.
 It’s *how* you figure things out.

-This isn’t just about code—it applies to anything new.
+This isn’t just about code, it applies to anything new.
 If you avoid breaking things, you avoid real understanding.
 So don’t let the fear of breaking things stop you.
-Embrace breaking things—it’s not just okay, it’s an essential part of your growth.
+Embrace breaking things, it’s not just okay, it’s an essential part of your growth.

 ## Learn by doing